Transforming Modern Drug Development with RWE

 Probably one of the more obvious applications of RWD and RWE is in the optimization of clinical trial design (7).
 Traditional trial recruitment often requires extensive efforts, relying on inclusion/exclusion criteria that may inadvertently exclude the patients most likely to benefit from the therapy, or conversely, include those who dilute the treatment effect (4,8).

 RWE also allows for sophisticated population enrichment.
-By mining EHR data, sponsors can identify sub-populations with specific biomarkers or disease progression rates that make them ideal candidates for a trial.
-This data-driven recruitment reduces screen failures and accelerates enrollment timelines—one of the most significant bottlenecks in drug manufacturing and development.
+Through mining electronic health record (EHR) data, it is possible for sponsors to identify sub-populations with specific biomarkers or disease progression rates that make them ideal candidates for a trial.
+This data-driven recruitment reduces screen failures and accelerates enrollment timelines (4,9).

 Navigating Challenges